aws-samples/amazon-quicksight-assets-as-code-sample/README.md

 **With complex dashboards containing many resources, however, navigating through nested JSON code can be difficult to maintain.
 This code sample takes Assets-as-Code to the next level and demonstrates a way to declare dashboard resources (sheets, visuals, parameters, etc) as intuitive Python code.**

-*Disclaimer: This code sample is not exhaustive and does not support all QuickSight resources and visual types.
+:no good: *Disclaimer: This code sample is not exhaustive and does not support all QuickSight resources and visual types.
 The purpose of this sample is to demonstrate the possibilities you can unlock using assets-as-code.*
 ## Example

 ### Output